Pakistan and state-sponsored terrorism: Alleged Pakistani Army support of terrorists

-"In South Asia, the United States had been increasingly concerned about reports of Pakistani support to terrorist groups and elements active in Kashmir, as well as Pakistani support, to the Taliban, which continued to harbour terrorist groups, including Al-Qaeda, the Egyptian Islamic Jihad, al-Jama'a al-Islamiyya, and the Islamic Movement of Uzbekistan."
+"In South Asia, the United States had been increasingly concerned about reports of Pakistani support to terrorist groups and elements active in Kashmir, as well as Pakistani support to the Taliban, which continued to harbour terrorist groups, including Al-Qaeda, the Egyptian Islamic Jihad, al-Jama'a al-Islamiyya, and the Islamic Movement of Uzbekistan."
 In 2011, American troops allegedly recovered Pakistani military supplies from Taliban insurgents in Afghanistan.

-Documents found at Osama bin Ladin's compound in Abottabad

-During the raid on the compound, US Navy SEALs were able to recover some 470,000 computer files from a trove of ten hard drives, five computers and around one hundred thumb drives and disks.
-The documents recovered from the compound contained nothing to support the idea that bin Laden was protected by Pakistani officials or that he was in communication with them.
-Instead, the documents contained criticism of Pakistani military and future plans for attacks against Pakistani military targets.
-Steve Coll confirmed that as of 2019 no direct evidence showing Pakistani knowledge of bin Laden's presence in Abbottabad had been found, and that captured documents from the Abbottabad compound suggest bin Laden was wary of contact with Pakistani intelligence and police, especially in light of Pakistan's role in the arrest of Khalid Sheikh Mohammed.

 Kashmiri insurgents

+Between 1988 and 2026, there were a total of 63,110 terror incidents allegedly sponsored by Pakistan, in Jammu and Kashmir including 31,791 incidents targeting security forces, and 19,452 incidents involving civilians.
+More than 47,800 people lost their lives in these attacks.
+Maulana Allama Nasir Madni, a senior cleric belonging to Pakistan Markazi Muslim League (PMML), has made claims that the proscribed terrorist Hafiz Saeed sent "more than 10,000 young men" to fight in Kashmir.

 LeT began carrying out operations in Indian-controlled Kashmir in the 1990s.
 It actively infiltrated militants across the Line of Control (LoC) from Pakistan to carry out sabotage activities with the help of the ISI and the Pakistan Army.
 Pakistan Army and Inter-Services Intelligence Directorate (ISI) have long considered Lashkar-e-Taiba to be the country's most reliable proxy against India and the group still provides utility in this regard as well as the potential for leverage at the negotiating table.

 In May 2025, during a press briefing in New Delhi, Indian Foreign Secretary Vikram Misri presented a photograph showing a U.S.-designated terrorist leading prayers at a funeral where individuals killed in Indian airstrikes were wrapped in Pakistan’s national flag and given state honours.
 In September 2025, a controversy followed when Jaish-e-Mohammad commander Masood Ilyas Kashmiri, speaking at the 38th Mission Mustafa conference, claimed in a viral video that Pakistan Army Chief Asim Munir had sent generals to attend the funerals of those killed in the 7 May airstrikes during the 2025 India–Pakistan conflict.